QuelleQim/MS3-the-reading/README.md

     - FAQ - lets the user read frequently asked questions.

 ### Features Left to Implement

 - Future implementetion that would increase monetization would be to add adds to the webpage.
-That is not the current focus with this project and therefore not Implemented.
+    That is not the current focus with this project and therefore not implemented.
+- pagination - when the webpage increase in both users and reviews there would be a need for pagination in reviews.html and profile.html for ease of navigation.
+- unique book image - in the future there will be a need to individualize the reviews to stand out in the webpage, therefor a possibility for the user to add an image of their choice to their review would be of intrest.
+The copyright and plagarism aspects would be needed to be considered before implementation.
+- profile image - to increase users usage of the webpage there would be need of customization on the profile, to make users more interested to return to the webpage.
+A changeable profile image would make the profile more personal and intriguing.
+- changeable themes - to make the webpage more personal and to make user return to the webpage there should be, to the user, changeable themes so that the users can customize their own experience on the webpage.
+Themes icluding fonts, background image, navbar, form color, footer color etc.
+- invitation feature - to increase user count there should be some sort of invitational feature.
+Either in form of a mailing form or connection to diffrent social media platforms.
+    Making it easier for current registered users to invite and promote the webpage.

 ## Technologies Used